chaneyn/ESDA_CEE506/Syllabus/syllabus.md

 There will be 8 homework assignments; these...

 ### Participation
-Students should prepare for class by reading the assigned textbook sections and journal articles.
-Each Tuesday we will begin with a 30 minute discussion of assigned journal article(s);  each student will need to lead at least one of these discussions.
-Students should participate at least once in each article discussion and at least once in each class lecture
+* Students should bring a laptop to class to follow along the lecture on their own jupyter lab Docker container that they are using for the course.
+* Most Tuesdays we will begin with a 15-30 minute review of the previous week's assignment.
+Groups of 1-2 students will present and discuss the solutions to the assignment.
+* We will be using Piazza for most communication outside of class.
+This will facilitate interaction among the class members which will make it easier to work through the assignments.

 ### Collaboration
 Collaboration in completing assignments is permitted.
 However, each student should write up their assignment independently.
 We will be checking for nearly identical homeworks.